Jose Trevino Player Props: Yankees vs. Rangers

-The New York Yankees and Jose Trevino, who went 3-for-4 with a home run and an RBI last time in action, take on Jacob deGrom and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+On Saturday, Jose Trevino (.250 batting average in his past 10 games, with two doubles, a home run, a walk and five RBI) and the New York Yankees play the Texas Rangers, whose starting pitcher will be Nathan Eovaldi.
+First pitch is at 7:05 PM ET.

-In his previous game, he notched a home run while going 3-for-4 against the Rangers.
+In his most recent game, he strung together three hits (going 3-for-4 with a home run and an RBI) against the Rangers.

 Jose Trevino Game Info & Props vs. the Rangers